-Rural ILECs, decade after decade, have built the infrastructure to make universal service a reality, not with FLEC or TELRIC dollars, but with hard earned - and often hard to come by - United States currency.
+Rural ILECs, decade after decade, have built the infrastructure to make universal service a reality, not with FLEC or TELRIC or other cost model dollars, but with hard earned - and often hard to come by - United States currency.
 They have tirelessly invested in whatever equipment, facilities and services were required, at any particular time, to meet their social and regulatory obligations.

-What is so ironic is that in building this universal wireline infrastructure - which has resulted in the public switched telephone network (PSTN) - rural ILECs have allowed their competitors to claim to offer universal service, too.
-That is, the Johnny-come-latelys - the wireless carriers, the CLECs, the VoIP providers and others - all use the PSTN in some way for switching, transport, and origination or termination of calls.
+It is ironic that in building this universal wireline infrastructure - which has resulted in the public switched telephone network (PSTN) - rural ILECs have allowed their competitors to claim to offer universal service, too.
+That is, the new market entrants - the wireless carriers, the CLECs, the VoIP providers and others - all use the PSTN in some way for switching, transport, and origination or termination of calls.

-Without the rural ILEC infrastructure, the services of these grand new technology providers would have far less value, and could certainly not be offered as universal.
-Yet many of these new competitors - the same ones who clamor for the benefits of universal high cost support but not the attending regulatory responsibilities - want either the same level of support as their incumbent LEC, or that LEC's support to be cut by the introduction of surrogate cost estimation methods.
+Without the rural ILEC infrastructure, the services of these new technology providers would have far less value, and could certainly not be offered as universal.
+Yet many of these new competitors - the same ones who clamor for the benefits of universal high cost support but not the attending regulatory responsibilities - want either the same level of support as their incumbent LEC, or that ILEC's support to be cut by the introduction of surrogate cost estimation methods.